 Alerts are an important aspect of Maretron’s N2KView® Vessel Monitoring and Control Software and when appropriately configured, alerts improve situational awareness and thus the safety of everyone onboard.
 Just think of all the things that need to be monitored to safely operate a vessel, for example is the bilge filling up with water, is there smoke or excessive heat in the engine room, are the batteries discharged, do I have enough fuel, is there carbon monoxide in the sleeping quarters, is there a door or hatch open, and the list goes on and on.
 You could create numerous N2KView® favorite screens with indicators in order to manually monitor each parameter, but it’s awkward and inconvenient to constantly scroll through different screens to make sure all is well.
 This is where alerts within the N2KView® software can dramatically improve safety without the need to manually and constantly monitor numerous screens.
 Once an alert is programmed within N2KView®, the parameter is automatically monitored and you are immediately notified if something requires your attention.
 Notifications are sent to one or more annunciators, sounders, horns, or strobes placed throughout the vessel.
 And if you’re not onboard, N2KView® can send an email or text message to notify you of any issues requiring your attention.
 It’s like having a second mate or engineer onboard monitoring your systems 24 hours day, 7 days a week, 365 days a year.

 Generally an N2KView® alert is configured so that if a parameter goes above or below a certain point, then the alert is triggered and the user is notified of the problem.
 An example of a simple “too high” alert is a notification if the refrigerator exceeds a certain temperature.
 Another example of a simple “too low” alert is a notification if a fuel tank drops below a certain level.
 Sometimes it is useful to go beyond simple high or low alerts and trigger an alert under a predefined condition.
 Take for example a generator running under no-load, which isn’t good for the generator (known as “wet stacking”).
 Unfortunately, a simple low load alert on the generator will produce a false alert when the generator is off, so we must define a condition during which time the no-load alert will trigger.
 For this particular example, we might choose a condition defined by the generator voltage greater than 100 volts, which indicates that the generator is indeed running.
-So now when the load is dropped (output power drops below 5 watts) and the generator is running (voltage is greater than 100 volts), an alert will trigger.
+When the load is dropped (output power drops below 5 watts) and the generator is running (voltage is greater than 100 volts), an alert will trigger.
 If the generator is not running (voltage is less than 100 volts), the condition is no longer met and a false alert won’t occur.
 You can even go a step further and program a delay so the generator is allowed to run for some amount time without a load before the alert is triggered.
 In this way you can warm up the generator for 10 minutes before getting a notification to engage the load or cool it down for 10 minutes before receiving a notification to turn the generator off.
 This is just one example of a conditional alert with the potential to save thousands of dollars in unnecessary generator maintenance.
 Here is a table with some other examples of conditional alerts.

 |Low Oil Pressure||Oil Pressure||Engine running indicated by RPM > 750|